Back to Blog

 The U.S. vs Spain Operating System

-Outcomes in Spain depend heavily on:
+Outcomes depend on:

 • Correct sequencing

-• In-person interactions
+• In-person interaction

 • Patience